From Founder Bottleneck to Zero Dependencies in 20 Weeks: The Complete Delegation System

 Week 7–8

-Test Level 1 frameworks with the team.
+They tested the Level 1 frameworks with the team.

 Week 9-12: Document Special Cases

 Edge cases feel like they require founder judgment.
-Usually, they don’t—they just need documented precedents.
+Usually they don’t—they just need documented precedents.

 Week 9–10